ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 ```bash
 flake8
 ```

-will check your code for syntax issues and output them to the screen.
+will not modify the code, but will check code for syntax issues and output them to the screen.

 Fix them.